TheShermanTanker/rpython/rpython/doc/glossary.rst

       global (i.e. prebuilt) lists and dictionaries are supposed to be immutable ("prebuilt constant" is sometimes abbreviated to "pbc").

-   promotion
-      :term:`JIT` terminology.  *promotion* is a way of "using" a :term:`run-time` value at :term:`compile-time`, essentially by deferring compilation until the run-time value is known.
-See if :doc:`the jit docs <jit/index>` help.

    RPython
       :doc:`rpython`, a limited subset of the Python_ language.
       The limitations make :term:`type inference` possible.